 The Bank is the first Turkish bank that opened overseas branches, having established branches in Alexandria, Egypt and Hamburg, Germany in 1932.
 The Bank's global expansion strategy is to become first a regional bank, then an international bank.
 As such, the Bank studies the international markets with a special focus on the neighboring regions and has taken important initiatives in recent years.
-As of the date hereof, in addition to Turkey, the Bank operates in 14 countries with branches, representative offices and three financial subsidiaries having a total of 49 branches and two representative offices.
-As of March 31, 2016, the Bank had 16 branches in the TRNC, two branches in each of England, Iraq and Kosovo and one branch in Bahrain.
-As of March 31, 2016, the Bank's representative offices are located in Cairo and Shanghai.
+As of the date hereof, in addition to Turkey, the Bank operates in 14 countries with branches, representative offices and two financial subsidiaries having a total of 52 branches and two representative offices.
+As of March 31, 2015, the Bank had 16 branches in the Turkish Republic of Northern Cyprus, two branches in each of England, Iraq, Kosovo and Georgia and one branch in Bahrain.
+As of March 31, 2015, the Bank's representative offices are located in Cairo and Shanghai.

-As of March 31, 2016, the Bank's network of correspondent banks comprised approximately 1,500 banks in over 120 countries.
-This worldwide coverage through its correspondent banks, coupled with the Bank's own extensive network, resulted in incoming foreign currency transfers at the Bank of US\$134.5 billion and outgoing foreign currency transfers of US\$116.4 billion during 2015.
+As of March 31, 2015, the Bank's network of correspondent banks comprised approximately 1,500 banks in over 125 countries.
+This worldwide coverage through its correspondent banks, coupled with the Bank's own extensive network, resulted in incoming foreign currency transfers at the Bank of US\$162.4 billion and outgoing foreign currency transfers of US\$91.6 billion during 2014.
 The Bank is a major participant in international trade finance and handles a sizable portion of the trade finance activities in Turkey.
-The Bank's management believes that the Bank is one of the few Turkish banks that are active in trade finance, and had a market share in trade finance of more than 11.5% according to December 2015 data from TurkStat.
-As part of its international banking activities, the Bank acted as the financial intermediary in connection with approximately US\$21.8 billion of import and US\$18.7 billion of export transactions in 2015.
+The Bank's management believes that the Bank is one of the few Turkish banks that are active in trade finance, and had a market share in trade finance of more than 10% according to December 2014 data from TurkStat.
+As part of its international banking activities, the Bank acted as the financial intermediary in connection with approximately US\$24.0 billion of import and US\$21.2 billion of export transactions in 2014.
 The Bank also has arrangements with all major export credit agencies that are active in Turkey.